Sediment Filter for Well Water and More

 What is a Sediment Filter?

 Sediment filters are designed to capture and remove sand, silt, dirt, and rust from water.
-By removing these particulates from water, a sediment filter is able to protect a water treatment system (such as a water softeners or UV water sterilizer), as well as water-using appliances.
+By removing these particulates from water, a sediment filter is able to protect a water treatment system (such as a water softener or UV water sterilizer), as well as water-using appliances.
 In a reverse osmosis water filter system, the sediment filter works as the first barrier, removing solid particles thus protecting the RO membrane and other filters from getting clogged and damaged by fine particles.

 Although these particulates, known as "suspended solids", may be invisible to the naked eye, they are almost always present in untreated water.